 Mental health is all about how we feel, think, and behave.
-According to WHO, 1 in 4 of us will experience mental health issues in our lifetime.
+According to Southern California treatment center, 1 in 4 of us will experience mental health issues in our lifetime.
 Regardless of this fact, very few of us seek inpatient addiction treatment, care, or even someone to lean on in our times of need, perhaps down to neglect or maybe even social stigma.
 But how can we change all that?
 Let’s talk.

 He returns to his coffee as I explain that, depending on his decision, I will take one of two approaches.
 In including his name, I create a champion of normalization, an open advocate for conversations that need to happen in Gibraltar and across the world: a young man, unafraid to speak of his own experience with mental health issues.
 He nods approvingly – we’ve spoken in the past on the importance of making mental health as approachable a subject as that of physical health.
 “But on the other hand, if you don’t want your name in the article, I understand completely.
 In that case, I would write about the need to maintain some degree of secrecy in a world in which your peers and employers, present and future, might make judgements and snap decisions based on their limited understanding of mental health problems.”